The Keys of Marinus: Music and design

 Norman Kay, who had scored the show's first serial, composed the incidental music for The Keys of Marinus.
 The score, performed by seven musicians, was recorded in Maida Vale Studio on 7 March 1964; several standard instruments were used, including a clarinet, bass clarinet, double bass, guitar, flute, harp, piccolo, trumpet and percussion.
 Nineteen new sound effects were recorded for the serial by Brian Hodgson of the BBC Radiophonic Workshop, including the sounds of the Conscience of Marinus and the clocks in Millennius.

-Raymond Cusick, Daphne Dare and Jill Summers were commissioned as the designers for the serial.
-Dare based the design of the Voord on a rubber wetsuit, while the heads were created using vulcanised rubber by prop builders Jack and John Lovell.
+Raymond Cusick, Daphne Dare, and Jill Summers were commissioned as the designers for the serial.
+Nation's description of the Voord in the scripts were vague; Dare based the design on a rubber wetsuit, while the heads were created using vulcanised rubber by prop builders Jack and John Lovell.
 The submersible props and the Conscience machine were designed by Shawcraft Models.
 Cusick used leftover fibreglass to complete the design of the Conscience machine, as the budget was running low.
 The moving vegetation in the third episode was constructed by Design and Display Ltd. Jablite polystyrene was used to simulate snow in the third and fourth episodes.
 The tank-top worn by Susan in the serial was knitted by Ford's mother.

 Filming

 Model filming for The Keys of Marinus commenced in March 1964 at Ealing Studios.
 For the shots of the wolves in the fourth episode, the BBC purchased 14 feet of film from the 1957 Russian thriller Seryy razboynik (The Grey Robber) from distributor Sovexport.
 Rehearsals for the first episode took place from 16–19 March, and weekly recording for the serial began on 20 March in Lime Grove Studios.
 Gorrie found the recording days difficult, due to the complexity of the show and the small size of the studio.
 William Hartnell was absent from the recording of the third and fourth episodes, as he was on holiday.
 Ford recalled that the cast could "have a few more giggles" during rehearsals, as Hartnell's tendency to forget lines was time-consuming.
 The final episode was recorded on 24 April 1964.
 The first episode was edited on 23 March.
-While most episodes were edited within three hours in an evening, the second serial required two evenings, on 31 March and 2 April 1964.
+While most episodes were edited within three hours in an evening, the second episode required two evenings, on 31 March and 2 April 1964.